 An Advanced Placement (AP) course with an articulated equivalent in the BC Transfer Guide (via triangulation to Alexander College) may be eligible for transfer credit with a grade of 4 or higher (out of 5).
 A grade of '3' is accepted for the purpose of placement/prerequisite only.

 English

+Course Grade Eligibility

+English Literature

-Course Grade Eligibility English Literature and Composition or English Language and Composition 4 or higher Credit for ENGL 100 (Eligible for ENGL 101) English Literature and Composition or English Language and Composition 3 ENGL 100
+and Composition 4 or higher Credit for ENGL

+or 100 (Eligible for

+English Language nigher ENGL 101)

+and Composition

+English Literature and Composition

+or 3 ENGL 100

+English Language

+and Composition

 Mathematics